Yassine Diboun is an ultra distance runner of Moroccan/American descent who lives in America.

 In 2016 he joined two other runners for a successful attempt of the speed record for a supported team running the 453 mile crossing of Oregon (read more here).
-In 2018 he entered the extremely challenging Hurt 100, completed it and came sixth (read more here).
+Then in 2018 he entered the extremely challenging Hurt 100, completed it and came sixth (read more here).

-In 2019 he successfully attempted to take the KFT (Fastest Known Time) for the Loowit trail, a 50 km run on hostile terrain around the volcano Mount St Helens (read more here).
+In 2019 he successfully attempted to take the KFT (Fastest Known Time) for the Loowit trail.
+The trail is a 50 km run on hostile terrain around the volcano Mount St Helens (read more here).

 The change had plenty of positive effects .
 “I felt great inside and out ever since.
 Honestly I don’t see myself going back.”

 He now eats a big variety of fruits and vegetables in large quantities to fuel his long distances.